Yuvraj Thakur: Acting and modeling career

 Thakur stepped into the modeling world by starting off as a commercial ad actor by working with an ad of Tata DoCoMo which turned out to be a big break for him.
 After starting with Tata Docomo, he appeared in several commercials such as Hero Maestro bikes, Horlicks, Vaseline Men's face wash with Shahid Kapoor, Vicco Shaving Cream and Renault cars.

 Thakur started his acting career in 2011 by playing the role of Arjun Thakur in Humse Hai Liife.
 He has also acted in the teen drama Best Friends Forever? on Channel V India and Bade Achhe Lagte Hain on Sony Entertainment Television India.
-He has also worked in the MTV Show Kaisi Yeh Yaariyan as Madhyam Singania aka Maddy.
+He has also worked in the MTV Show Kaisi Yeh Yaariyan as Madhyam Singania Maddy.
 In 2016, he bagged a lead role of Azhar Khan on MTV Show Girls on Top.
 Followed by appearing in an episode of MTV Big F as Zeeshan.
 In 2019, he was cast in a short film opposite Anupriya Goenka.